Never Going Nowhere

-"Never Going Nowhere" was the second single released by The Bluetones from their fourth album, Luxembourg, in 2003.
-It reached number 39 on the UK Singles Chart.
-The track was later included on the band's 2006 compilation A Rough Outline: The Singles & B-Sides 95 - 03.
+"Never Going Nowhere" is a song by the English indie rock band the Bluetones.
+It was released as the second single from their fourth album, Luxembourg on 11 August 2003, by Superior Quality Recordings.
+Peaking at number forty on the UK Singles Chart, the single was later listed on the band's 2006 compilation, A Rough Outline: The Singles & B-sides 95 - 03.